Skip to content

 Security-sensitive businesses

 Over 13,000 WordPress vulnerabilities were disclosed in 2025.
 A custom-built site has no admin panel to breach, no plugin surface to exploit.
-Static-deployed custom sites are nearly impossible to attack in the conventional sense.
+Static-deployed custom sites have a substantially smaller server-side attack surface than dynamic CMS deployments; they are not invulnerable — npm dependencies, edge functions, and build pipelines remain in scope.

 Low-maintenance operations

 WordPress requires ongoing attention: 20–30 plugin updates per month, PHP version management, security monitoring, backup verification.
-A custom Next.js site deployed on Vercel requires essentially zero ongoing maintenance.
+A custom Next.js site deployed on Vercel has lower routine maintenance than a typical WordPress site; framework, dependency, and platform updates still require attention on a quarterly cadence.

 Side-by-Side Comparison